oliviachan-dev/text-span-exercise/README.md

 Goal of this exercise to recreate common text styles as seen on Apple, Google, and other pages without viewing web tools or existing solutions.

 ### The challenge
-Recreate text styles from Apple, Gmail, and stock listings.
+Recreate text styles from Apple, Google, and Twitter.

 ### Links
 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)